aws-amplify/amplify-backend/.changeset/storage-removal-policy.md

 '@aws-amplify/backend': minor
 ---

-Add optional `removalPolicy` prop to `defineStorage()` to support production bucket retention.
-Sandbox deployments always use DESTROY.
+Add optional keepOnDelete prop to defineStorage() to support production bucket retention.
+Defaults to false (destroy) for backward compatibility.
+Sandbox deployments always delete the bucket regardless of this setting.